tubemogul/puppet-maxscale/README.markdown

 Full fingerprint of the key used to authenticate the APT repository.

-For more informations on secure apt repository, see: https://help.ubuntu.com/community/SecureApt
+For more information on secure apt repository, see: https://help.ubuntu.com/community/SecureApt

 Default: `13CFDE6DD9EE9784F41AF0F670E4618A8167EE24`